 - 23.1 Changes in policy may be necessary.
-These changes shall become effective upon announcement in class. - All changes verbally announced will be distributed in writing within three (3) working days.
+These changes shall become effective upon announcement in class. - All changes verbally announced will be distributed in writing via printed handout in class or student mailbox, email, or Canvas announcement within three (3) working days.